Skip to content

 Your webhook endpoint should:

-• Respond with a 2xx status code to acknowledge receipt
+• Respond with a 2xx status code to acknowledge receipt.

-• Process events asynchronously if possible to avoid blocking
+• Process events asynchronously if possible to avoid blocking.

-• Handle events idempotently (using the timestamp)
+• Handle events idempotently (using the timestamp or activity ID).

-• Respond within 5 seconds to avoid timeouts
+• Respond within 5 seconds to avoid timeouts.

 Security Considerations

-• Validate the incoming payload structure
+• Validate the incoming payload structure and verify the event value.

-• Keep your webhook URL confidential
+• Keep your webhook URL confidential.

 Error Handling